New C-suite positions are emerging for inspired leaders with the strength to fully embrace change and lead disruptive transformation.

-Pharmaceutical and medical supply companies are creating new positions to help guide organizations through disruptive transformations and to meet the need for leaders that are “patient-centric driven, have greater content and scientific expertise, and can understand insights from the vast amount of real-world data generated” in today’s market.
+Pharmaceutical and medical supply companies are creating new types of pharmaceutical executive positions to help guide their organizations through transformational change.
+They are seeking those who are, according to an analysis from Russell Reynolds Associates published in Pharmaceutical Executive, “patient-centric driven, have greater content and scientific expertise, and can understand insights from the vast amount of real-world data generated” in today’s market.

-The average senior pharma leadership team among the top 50 pharmaceutical companies has 11 or 12 members, ranging from as few as 4 and as many as 28.
+The average senior pharma leadership team among the top 50 pharmaceutical companies consists of 11 or 12 members, ranging from as few as 4 to as many as 28.

 Chief Medical Officer